jonnypetraglia/psyche/README.md

     * the path to the sound file to be played when you are mentioned; set to the empty string "" if you want to disable sounds
   * bookmarks = (array entry containing list)
     * bookmarks are slightly more complicated, in that they are stored in the array 'bookmarks' with a list of the values needed to connect.
 If any channels are given, they are joined automatically.
-    * Syntax:   bookmarks($nickname) {$server $port $nick _$channel1 $channel2 ..._}
+    * Syntax:   bookmarks($nickname) {$server $port {$nick _$pass_} _$channel1 $channel2 ..._}
     * Example:  bookmarks(Geekshed) {irc.geekshed.net 6667 notbryant #qweex}

 For default values, see the "pref.tcl" file.

 ** Note:** Even though the file is all written in Tcl, it is filtered before being executed, so you can't just throw in any old Tcl.
 Currently the only thing currently accepted is calling "set" on the listed values.
 Anything else will be ignored.
 And it's currently up to you use the right data types/domains when entering values.

 2. What is Psyche?